jmcn99/hist1900/note1.md

-#Why does this tutorial level matter?
+# Why does this tutorial level matter?

 *it creates engagement within the classroom*

-ahis tutorial level is unqiue, and because of this it gets the students engaged, and ready to learn
+this tutorial level is unqiue, and because of this it gets the students engaged, and ready to learn

 *it allows the students to give feedback to the professor*

-allowing the student to give personalized answers of how they feel about certain aspects of the class gives them reassurance that they do not need to be comfortable with everything
+> allowing the student to give personalized answers of how they feel about certain aspects of the class gives them reassurance that they do not need to be comfortable with everything

 *it allows the professor to become closer to the student*